David M. DeVillers: U.S. Attorney

 On August 14, 2019, President Trump announced that he would nominate DeVillers as U.S. attorney for the United States District Court for the Southern District of Ohio.
 On September 9, his nomination was sent to the Senate.
 On October 28, the Senate confirmed his nomination by voice vote.
 In his new role, DeVillers said his priorities were to clamp down on gang activity, prevent illegal gun sales, and disrupt illegal drug trafficking.

 On July 21, 2020, DeVillers announced the FBI's arrest of Speaker of the Ohio House of Representatives Larry Householder and four others on federal RICO charges in connection with a $60 million bribery case that involved the bailout of FirstEnergy's two nuclear plants in Ohio, Davis–Besse and Perry.
 DeVillers called it "likely the largest bribery scheme ever perpetrated against the state of Ohio".

 On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
-DeVillers announced his resignation February 9, effective February 28, 2021.
+DeVillers announced his resignation February 9, effective February 28, 2021, at which point the Office’s second-in-command, First Assistant United States Attorney Vipal J. Patel, took over as United States Attorney on an acting basis pursuant to the Federal Vacancies Reform Act of 1998.